 About CLEVNET and the CLEVNET Online Catalog

+The Lorain Public Library System (LPLS) is a member of a consortium of over 40 northern Ohio libraries called CLEVNET.
 CLEVNET is operated by the Cleveland Public Library; it is one of the largest library resource sharing networks in the United States.
 Click here for more information about CLEVNET and its member libraries.

 You may use the online catalog to place a hold request on items that are owned by any CLEVNET library, including Lorain Public Library System.
 When you place the hold you can specify the pickup location where you want to have the item sent.
 Items borrowed from CLEVNET library locations can be returned at any other CLEVNET library location.
-If you change your mind later about having a hold on an item you can use the MY ACCOUNT option to delete your hold request.
+If you change your mind later about having a hold on an item you can use the My Account option to delete your hold request.